 In 1947, the Selfreliance Association of Ukrainian-Americans was established as a social services organization in New York City with a mission to assist newly-arrived Ukrainian immigrants.
 The Association established branches in most major cities in the United States and, in turn, these branches became sponsors of credit unions.

-With a long and successful history of dedicated community service, the USFCU is a recipient of numerous citations from the community and recognition awards from the Pennsylvania Credit Union League.
+With a long and successful history of dedicated community service, the UKRFCU is a recipient of numerous citations from the community and recognition awards from the Pennsylvania Credit Union League.
 With over 60 years of service, the Ukrainian Selfreliance Federal Credit Union has always been an integral part of community life in the Philadelphia area.

 USFCU is deeply committed to, and supportive of, community development.
-Through employee volunteerism and financial support, USFCU takes on a leadership role in the community.
+Through employee volunteerism and financial support, UKRFCU takes on a leadership role in the community.
 Investing in our youth and future generations is just as important as continued support of our legacy organizations and institutions.
 As Ben Franklin once said, “Well done is better than well said.”
-Here at USFCU, we are committed to our community.
+Here at UKRFCU, we are committed to our community.
 To learn more about how we support community organizations, please visit our Community Support page.